JMIBarth/tutorials/multiple_sequence_alignment/README.md

 --------

-Using MAFFT on your computer, replace `--reorder` with `—inputorder`.
+Using MAFFT on your computer, replace `--reorder` with `--inputorder`.

 --------